 The main idea?
 To become a master of your own money by knowing exactly how you’re using every dollar, and using saved money as a tool to make you even more money.

 Allocating a larger percentage of your income to saving, and away from non-purposeful or impulsive spending is the most straightforward way for you to grow their wealth.

-1) Identify your purpose
+1) Identify Your Why